jeremy-r-mayer/subcurmudgeon.github.io/README.md

-This is a multi-purpose virtual environment, intended for, but not limited to:
+This is a multi-purpose virtual space intended for, but not limited to:

 - shouting into the endless void
 - documenting things I expect to forget